-Wilkes Community College awarded Golden LEAF Scholarships to 12 students – eight curriculum and four continuing education – during the summer 2018 semester.
+Wilkes Community College awarded Golden LEAF Scholarships to 15 students – 13 curriculum and two occupational education – during the summer 2019 semester.
 The Golden LEAF Scholarship program, designed to help North Carolinians attend the state’s community colleges, is funded through a $750,000 grant from the Golden LEAF Foundation.
-The following is a list of recipients of the golden leaf scholarship for summer 2018.
+The following is a list of recipients of the golden leaf scholarship for summer 2019.

 Curriculum students may apply for up to $750 per semester, including summer term, and occupational education students are eligible for up to $250 per term.
 Awards may be applied toward tuition, fees, books and supplies at the community college where enrolled; transportation; childcare expenses related to attending classes; and industry-recognized credential testing upon course completion.

 Eligible students must demonstrate financial need and reside in rural counties that are tobacco-dependent and/or economically distressed.
 Scholarships are awarded during the fall, spring and summer semesters.

 Students interested in applying for a Golden LEAF Scholarship should contact the Wilkes Community College Financial Aid Office at 336-838-6146 or toll free at 866-222-1548 (ask for financial aid).